Rick Dondo's Family Tree

 *** My Main Tree:

-This is one of the lowest-key updates performed in recent months.
+Though some family lines were extended back in time, this update reflects a level of attention to personal profiles over the past several months that was occasional, at best.
 This is largely due to the fact your host became engaged in a project with members of the Manitoba Genealogical Society's Cemetery Committee.
 This work is intended to develop a complete list of locations and contacts for cemeteries in Manitoba.
-Given the fact there are on the order of 1,300 such places in the province, we have much work ahead of us.
+Given the fact there are on the order of 1,470 such places in the province, we have much work ahead of us.
 Visitors here will benefit from the fact your host has already begun using the available processes to update the descriptions of cemeteries across the province.

 *** Locations ***

-This update reflects somewhat the effects of my continued efforts to normalize place names used in people's stories in order to leverage best the powerful feature of this website that relates to the map-based display of information about them.
+This update reflects few of the effects of my continued efforts to normalize place names used in people's stories in order to leverage best the powerful feature of this website that relates to the map-based display of information about them.

 As a reminder: this feature is the basis for the "Heat Map" option on many lists, a map that highlights the number of places mentioned in the stories of the people or places on a list.
 It also means it is possible on many displays to see pins placed where events took place and thus visualize how a person might have moved about during the course of their lives.